miaomiaonana/Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

 CEX has been criticised as being too centralised, which departs from the spirit of blockchain -- decentralisation.
 The criticism of CEX usually focuses on price manipulation, the black box of clients' funds custody.

 In the 2017 bull run, Bitfinex, Okcoin, Huobi, Poloniex etc.
-But in the 2020 - 2022 bull run, Binance, FTX, Coinbase, Karenken, Crypto.com, Okex, Bybit led the market.
+But in the 2020 - 2022 bull run, Binance, FTX, Coinbase, Karenken, Crypto.com, Okex, Bybit led the market [4].

 A lot of changes could happen in the crypto world within just 5 years, the top CEX ranks also never stop changing.
 But Binance has been quite stable in its #1 place for at least 3 years.

 Its biggest competitor, FTX, was started by Sam Bankman-Fried (SBF) in May 2019.
 FTX is an abbreviation of "Futures Exchange".
 Changpeng Zhao of Binance purchased a 20% stake in FTX for approximately $100 million, six months after Bankman-Fried and Wang started the firm.
 FTX has a very good design on its derivative products, which was favoured by futures traders, which Binance can't beat.
 And FTX also has the most regulated CEX brand image at that time.
 At its peak in July 2021, FTX had over one million users and was the third-largest cryptocurrency exchange by volume.

 However, what happened in late 2022 surprised all the crypto traders.
 FTX collapsed with 3.1 billion debt to large creditors and 5 billion to 9 million customers within a month.
 The trigger of this tragedy is Binance sell-off of $FTT (tokens issued by FTX), and CZ's twit which cause the panic and bank run.
-But what really destroyed FTX crypto empire is its bad compliance, terrible internal control, chaotic management and risk appetite.
+But what really destroyed FTX crypto empire is its bad compliance, terrible internal control, chaotic management and risk appetite[6].
 The bankruptcy of FTX raises people's concern about how CEX segregate clients' funds, and highlights the importance of decentralisation, the reason why people need BTC and blockchain - "not your key, not your money"

 ## Results

 After the calamity of FTX collapse, Binance was criticised as being the trigger of many people's loss.
 And killing its biggest enemy causes Binance at risk of violating antitrust laws.

 Crypto traders lost trust in CEX and focus on DEX (Decentralised Exchange) more.
 It was at this urgent time, Binance started its Proof of Reserve, which publishes its reserve address and tracks the balance of all the tokens in its wallets.
 Proof of Address utilises the Merkle tree, a cryptographic tool that enables the consolidation of large amounts of data into a single hash, which gives users the ability to verify specific contents that were included within a particular set of “sealed” data.
-By using a zk-SNARK, a crypto exchange can prove that all Merkle tree leaf nodes’ balance sets (i.e., user account balances) contribute to the exchange’s claimed total user asset balance.
+By using a zk-SNARK, a crypto exchange can prove that all Merkle tree leaf nodes’ balance sets (i.e., user account balances) contribute to the exchange’s claimed total user asset balance[7].
 Each user can easily access their leaf node as having been included in the process.
 After this Proof of Reserve approach, many CEX followed Binance to publish at least something to show how they safeguard clients' funds, which is a big progress to crack the CEX black box.

 ![image](BinanceReserve.png)